 (Left: Sculpture by Earman Branch)

 Chesapeake Shakespeare Company, a VAC program partner, announced an expansion of its acting program at Walter Reed National Military Medical Center in Bethesda, MD.
 These acting workshops will help US veterans, their families, and their caregivers confront the challenges of injury and the emotional experiences of war.
 Vet Arts Connect will be on hand to collect and evaluate the data of this program.

 To read the full press release and learn more about this initiative, click here.

-On February 4th, the Institute welcomed over 100 attendees for a special evening symposium, Consequential Public Health: Doing What Matters for Population Health, featuring a keynote presentation by Sandro Galea, MD, MPH, DrPH, an international renowned epidemiologist and author, who spoke on the urgent need to reorient epidemiology and public health to making a difference in health outcomes and the challenges of creating real solutions to improve population health during such divided times.
-Following the keynote presentation, former U.S. Senator Barbara Mikulski and Jay Perman, MD, president of the University of Maryland, will joined Dr. Galea for a panel discussion with the audience.
+On February 4th, the Institute welcomed more than 100 attendees for a special evening symposium, Consequential Public Health: Doing What Matters for Population Health, featuring a keynote presentation by Sandro Galea, MD, MPH, DrPH, an internationally renowned epidemiologist and author, who spoke on the urgent need to reorient epidemiology and public health to make a difference in health outcomes and the challenges of creating real solutions to improve population health during such divided times.
+Following the keynote presentation, former U.S. Senator Barbara Mikulski and Jay Perman, MD, president of the University of Maryland, joined Dr. Galea for a panel discussion with the audience.